What equipment do I need for a video visit?

 If you see that you are overdue for a regularly scheduled Preventive Care item, you can request an appointment through the Request An Appointment feature.

-How do I view my progress notes?
+How do I view clinical notes?

 How do I view my orders?